zerothi/sisl/docs/scripts/sgrid.rst

     sgrid Rho.grid.nc Rho.cube

-which converts a SIESTA grid file of the electron density into a corresponding CUBE file.
+which converts a Siesta grid file of the electron density into a corresponding CUBE file.
 The CUBE file writeout is implemented in `Cube`.

 Conveniently CUBE files can accomodate geometries and species for inclusion in the 3D